Your travel expert

 Target birds: White-tailed Starfrontlet, Green Violetear, Brown Violetear, Violet-crowned Woodnymph, Long-billed Hermit, Lazuline Sabrewing, Band-tailed Sickle-winged Guans, Blue-naped Chlorophonia, Black-capped Tanager, Santa Marta Warbler, Santa Marta Toucanet, Cinnamon Flycatcher, Black-hooded Thrush, Scarlet-fronted Parakeet, White-tipped Quetzal, and Golden-breasted Fruiteater

-Today we will take advantage of this last morning to complete the observations, either in El Dorado area or in the Minca sector, depending on our shortcomings of the previous days.
-After lunch, transfer to Santa Marta to continue our route towards the southern foothills of the Santa Marta mountain range to the town of Valledupar.
+Today, we will take advantage of this last morning to complete the observations in the El Dorado area or Minca, depending on the species we’re missing.
+After lunch, we transfer to Santa Marta to continue our route towards the southern foothills of the Santa Marta mountain range near Valledupar.
 Despite the remoteness of this site and the long drive, several stops will be incorporated into the route to break up the journey.
-Arrival in the late afternoon in the capital of Vallenato, one of the most representative music styles of Colombia.
-If time permits, we will make some additional observations in the hotel garden.
+We’ll arrive in the late afternoon in the capital of Vallenato, one of Colombia’s most representative music styles.
+If time permits, we will do some birding in the hotel garden.

 Optional dinner and overnight stay in a country hotel on the outskirts of the city.